Debugging Rcpp with VSCode

 3. R packages documentation

-1. vscDebugger : An R language connector that connects to the VSCode debugger, for R code only
+1. vscDebugger : Connects R code to the VSCode debugger

-3. usethis : For setting up the package skeleton
+3. usethis : Helps set up package skeletons

 1. C/C++ Extension Pack